 Competitors can be aided by a crew of support staff at each race location.
 This crew must be led by an accredited support practitioner.
 Support staff will be identified by wearing a special bracelet and vehicles must display special plates.
 Persons not identified as support staff or competitors will not be allowed access to the canteens or services.

 The MTB Rally organisers reserve the right to make even substantial changes to these regulations, to the route, to the race locations or to the number of these.
 Any changes to these regulations made during the event will be made known to the competitors during briefings and/or made official through informative circulars that will be numbered sequentially and/or through internet announcements.
 They will become part and parcel of the regulations.

 • Art.18 Cancellations

-In the event of cancellation, already registered competitors and supporting crew can claim back 50% of the enrolment fee by communicating this in writing 60 days before the race, otherwise they will be considered to have entered the next edition of the race.
+In the event of cancellation, already registered competitors and supporting crew can claim back 50% of the amount paid by communicating this in writing 60 days before the race, otherwise they will be considered to have entered the next edition of the race.
 In the event of cancellation less than 60 days before the race, competitors will be considered to have entered the next edition of the race.

 • Art.19 External Services